Version: 2022.3

 External Script Editor Choose which application Unity should use to open script files.
 Unity automatically passes the correct arguments to script editors it has built-in support for.
 Unity has built-in support for Visual Studio Community, Visual Studio Code (VSCode) and JetBrains Rider.
 The Open by file extension option uses your device’s default application for the relevant file type when you open a file.
 If no default application is available, your device opens a window that prompts you to choose an application to use to open the file.

-External Script Editor Args This field controls parameters that Unity can send to your code editor when you open a file.
+External Script Editor Args Controls parameters that Unity can send to your code editor when you open a file.
 The $(File), $(Line) and $(Column) arguments pass the filename, line number and column number to your external code editor.
 Your code editor uses these arguments to open the correct file with the cursor at the correct position.
 For example, if you double click an error message in the Unity Console, Unity passes these arguments from that error message to the external editor, which then opens the right file at the position where that error occurred.

 You can manually edit this field to customize the arguments Unity sends to your external code editor.
 Click the Reset argument button to reset this field to its default setting.